Pregnancy and breastfeeding

 What is pregnancy and breastfeeding discrimination?

-Pregnancy or breastfeeding discrimination is when someone treats you unfairly or bullies you because of your pregnancy or need to breastfeed.
+Pregnancy or breastfeeding discrimination is when someone treats you unfairly, including bullying you, because of your pregnancy or need to breastfeed.

-The law also protects you from discrimination becasue someone assumes you are pregnant or breastfeeding.
+The law also protects you from discrimination because someone assumes you are pregnant or breastfeeding.

 Examples of pregnancy or breastfeeding discrimination